 For further information, please contact Alison Mann via Georgie Ray in the Parish Office: 01727 835037.

 Ladies’ Night meets every other month for drinks and chat.
-Email Bronwen Parr by clicking here for dates and times.
+Further details will be posted once this regular event reconvenes.

 Men’s Night meets every other month in the Lower Red Lion; co-ordinated by Vitor Ferreira.
 Email Vitor by clicking here